Fragrance-Free Baby Skincare

 Create a free account to see more buying advice

-Common questions about toxicology: skincare answered by our research team.
+Common questions about toxicology: skincare, answered by our research team.

-Not necessarily.
+Essential oils are not necessarily safe to use as fragrance.
 While they are natural, essential oils (like lavender or citrus) contain high levels of volatile organic compounds known as allergens.
 They are the leading cause of contact dermatitis and eczema flare-ups in babies.
 Just because it is natural does not mean it is skin-safe.

-"Unscented" usually means the product contains a masking fragrance—a chemical cocktail designed to trick your nose into smelling absolutely nothing, covering up the unpleasant baseline smell of soaps and oils.
+"Unscented" usually means the product contains a masking fragrance, a chemical cocktail designed to trick your nose into smelling absolutely nothing, covering up the unpleasant baseline smell of soaps and oils.
 It is often more chemically intense than a normal fragrance.